dl-solarity/hardhat-migrate/README.md

 - This plugin, as well as the [Hardhat Toolbox](https://hardhat.org/hardhat-runner/plugins/nomicfoundation-hardhat-toolbox) plugin, use the [@nomicfoundation/hardhat-verify](https://www.npmjs.com/package/@nomicfoundation/hardhat-verify) plugin internally, so both of these plugins cannot be imported at the same time.
 A quick fix is to manually import the needed plugins that ToolBox imports.
 - Adding, removing, moving or renaming new contracts to the hardhat project or reorganizing the directory structure of contracts after deployment may alter the resulting bytecode in some solc versions.
 See this [Solidity issue](https://github.com/ethereum/solidity/issues/9573) for further information.
+- This plugin does not function properly with native Truffle methods, such as in `contract.deployed()`, unless otherwise specified above at the instance level.
+For example, instead of using `contract.deployed()`, it is necessary to use the `deployer.deploy()` method.